GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/generated_doc/geminidr.core.primitives_ccd.CCD.biasCorrect_docstring.rst

 The biasCorrect primitive will subtract the signal of the processed bias from the signal of the input frames.
-The variance and mask will be updated as appropriate, if they exist.
+The variance and data quality mask will be updated as appropriate, if they exist.
 If no bias is provided, the calibration database(s) will be queried.

 Each astrodata extension is processed independently, so the bias must have the same number of extensions as the input frames.